Malayalam script: History

 Vatteluttu was in general use, but was not suitable for literature where many Sanskrit words were used.
 Like Tamil-Brahmi, it was originally used to write Tamil, and as such, did not have letters for voiced or aspirated consonants used in Sanskrit but not used in Tamil.
 For this reason, Vatteluttu and the Grantha alphabet were sometimes mixed, as in the Manipravalam.
 One of the oldest examples of the Manipravalam literature, Vaishikatantram (വൈശികതന്ത്രം, Vaiśikatantram), dates back to the 12th century, where the earliest form of the Malayalam script was used, which seems to have been systematised to some extent by the first half of the 13th century.

-It is Thunchaththu Ezhuthachan who is also credited with the development of Malayalam script into the current form through the intermixing and modification of the erstwhile scripts of Vatteluttu, Kolezhuthu, and Grantha script, which were used to write the inscriptions and literary works of Old and Middle Malayalam.
+Thunchaththu Ezhuthachan is credited with developing Malayalam script into its current form through the intermixing and modification of Vatteluttu, Kolezhuthu, and Grantha script, which were used to write the inscriptions and literary works of Old and Middle Malayalam.
 He further eliminated excess and unnecessary letters from the modified script.
 Hence, Ezhuthachan is also known as The Father of modern Malayalam.
 The development of modern Malayalam script was also heavily influenced by the Tigalari script, which was used to write the Tulu language, due to the influence of Tuluva Brahmins in Kerala.

 Thunchaththu Ezhuthachan, a poet from around the 16th century, used Arya-eluttu to write his Malayalam poems based on Classical Sanskrit literature.
 For a few letters missing in Arya-eluttu (ḷa, ḻa, ṟa), he used Vatteluttu.
-His works became unprecedentedly popular to the point that the Malayali people eventually started to call him the father of the Malayalam language, which also popularised Arya-eluttu as a script to write Malayalam.
-However, Grantha did not have distinctions between e and ē, and between o and ō, as it was as an alphabet to write a Sanskrit language.
+The popularity of his works caused the Malayali people to call him the father of the Malayalam language, which also popularised Arya-eluttu as a script to write Malayalam.
+Grantha did not have distinctions between e and ē, and between o and ō, as it was as an alphabet to write a Sanskrit language.
 The Malayalam script as it is today was modified in the middle of the 19th century when Hermann Gundert invented the new vowel signs to distinguish them.

 By the 19th century, old scripts like Kolezhuthu had been supplanted by Arya-eluttu – that is the current Malayalam script.
-Nowadays, it is widely used in the press of the Malayali population in Kerala.
+It is now widely used in the Malayali press in Kerala.

 Orthography reform

-In 1971, the Government of Kerala reformed the orthography of Malayalam by a government order to the education department.
+In 1961, the Government of Kerala reformed the orthography of Malayalam by a government order to the education department.
 The objective was to simplify the script for print and typewriting technology of that time, by reducing the number of glyphs required.
 In 1967, the government appointed a committee headed by Sooranad Kunjan Pillai, who was the editor of the Malayalam Lexicon project.
-It reduced number of glyphs required for Malayalam printing from around 1000 to around 250.
+It reduced the number of glyphs required for Malayalam printing from around 1000 to around 250.
 Above committee's recommendations were further modified by another committee in 1969.

 This proposal was later accepted by major newspapers in January 1971.
 The reformed script came into effect on 15 April 1971 (the Kerala New Year), by a government order released on 23 March 1971.